cmdcolin/htslib_emscripten/README.md

 - Emscripten, with emcc, emmake, emconfigure in path
 - LLVM and clang compiler for emscripten
 - Optional, java, for google closure compiler
-- Node.js for websock_server

-The htslib and zlib dependencies are available in this repo as git subtrees
+The htslib code is available in this repo as a git subtree

 ## Build

     make

 ## Notes

 Compilation tested on Ubuntu and OSX